DualSpark/cloudformation-environmentbase/README.md

     MyEnvClass()
 ```

-See the [Development](DEVELOPMENT.md) documentation for more detailed examples, including how to integrate the pre-packaged patterns
+Overriding these two functions allows you to hook into the template generation and stack creation processes of environmentbase to inject the resources and deployment steps for your environment.
+See the [Development](DEVELOPMENT.md) documentation for more detailed examples, including how to integrate a pre-packaged pattern.

 Documentation within the class takes a modified usage of the
 [doxygen](http://www.stack.nl/~dimitri/doxygen/manual/docblocks.html#pythonblocks)